 An undergraduate major in economics can serve as the basis for a successful and challenging career or as the foundation for graduate or professional study.
 Graduates can look forward to opportunities in business, law, Foreign Service, government, or financial services.
 Students desiring more education will have the undergraduate background to undertake graduate study in economics, business, or public policy.
 The economics major is also well regarded by law schools.

-Manhattanville College also has the Economic Freedom Institute, an enterprise which catalyzes both the popular and scholarly discussion of issues related to economic freedom.
+Manhattanville College also has the Economic Freedom Institute (EFI), an enterprise that catalyzes both the popular and scholarly discussion of issues related to economic freedom.
 Find more information about EFI here.

 Current information about degree program requirements can be found in the official College Catalogs.